 Osbourne’s book may challenge some previously held views about the Eucharist.
 For example, I was surprised to learn of the disagreements in the Franciscan and Dominican understanding of transubstantiation (the process by which the bread and wine become the Body and Blood of Jesus).
 Until now, I just assumed there was one accepted definition of transubstantiation for the whole (Roman) Church.
-Although I don’t find myself completely in line with present Roman Catholic teaching on the process by which bread and wine become the Body and Blood of Jesus, I still found his discussion of these differences enlightening.
 I also found myself reconsidering the roles and responsibilities of priests and bishops.
 Perhaps like many, I simply assumed the roles of priests and bishops have more or less stayed the same since the earliest days of the Church.
 Osbourne provides a concise and informative description of bishops and priests from the 1st to 4th centuries that challenged this previously held belief.
 Throughout Osbourne’s book, many may find an invitation to reconsider or evaluate their views about the Church, the importance of community, or the Eucharist.

 Although Osbourne died in 2019, the questions he raised in Community, Eucharist, and Spirituality are as important for us today as when this book was first released.
 For most of us, COVID restrictions are still in effect.
 Many of us are realizing that, at the end of the day, the only thing we have left is each other.
 We cannot take any one of our friends or companions for granted.
 Neither can we take attendance at Mass or Communion for granted.
 When we return to in-person worship once again, how will we form a community of people who really seek to love one another?
 It is only by doing that, Osbourne argues, that the Eucharist really comes alive.
 As he reminds the reader again and again, “There can be no eucharist in a community whose members do not love one another.”